This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 You must pay special attention to the light, temperature, and humidity care schedule because these delicate plants will not show any damage symptoms.
 You should even pay attention to the type of water you use for these plants.
 Air plants prefer tap water instead of distilled water.
 But make sure the tap water does not have a high chlorine content.

 As the name suggests, these perennial plants’ air supply is essential.
-So make sure your Air plant is situated in a location with good air circulation.
+So ensure your Air plant is situated in a location with good air circulation.
 Whether you grow your Air plant in a bed of rocks outdoors or a fancy glass container inside, it should have lots of space for expansion.

 How to Increase the Lifespan of Air Plants?

 Increasing the lifespan includes knowing both the dos and don’ts of the epiphytic Air plants.
-Whether you are new to Air plants or you already have one, it’s a known fact that they don’t grow in soil in the natural environment.
+Whether you are new to Air plants or already have one, it’s known that they don’t grow in soil in the natural environment.
 Even though some varieties are planted in soil, this growing medium will create an environment for mold and rot.
 Which eventually reduces the lifespan of your Air plant.

 You can apply the following tips to ensure your Air plant lives for as long as possible.